hpc2n/openmp-parallelism-course/README.md

 **Content:** The course mainly focuses on the task-pragmas implemented in the newer incarnations of OpenMP.

 **Format:** The course will be three half-days and comprised of lectures and hands-on sessions.
-This is an online-only course (Zoom).
+This is an on-site course.

 **Audience:** UMU course.